Home

 Earl eventually married his step-daughter, Margaret (Curlin) Turner (1902-1987), after only a year or two as a widower.
 She had been married once before, to John Stewart, and brought a daughter to the marriage, Mary (Stewart) Donley.

 They lived in the Waynesburg area for the rest of their lives, with Earl working as a self-employed general hauler.
-They are thought to have had two sons, Leroy Farabee and Thomas Jackson "Jack" Farabee.
+They were the parents of Leroy Farabee, Thomas Jackson "Jack" Farabee and Margaret Jane Farabee.

 Earl died on Feb.
 6, 1971, at the age of 72.
 He was laid to rest in the Smith Cemetery.